position Athletic Trainer

 Alma Mater Purdue, 2006; West Virginia, 2009

-After WVU, Rule was named the head athletic trainer for the Muskegon Lumberjacks, a junior hockey team from Muskegon, MI in the United States Hockey League.
-Rule served in that position for two seasons before moving on to Army as an assistant athletic trainer.
+After WVU, Rule was named the head athletic trainer for the Muskegon Lumberjacks, a junior hockey team from Muskegon, Mich., in the United States Hockey League.
+Rule served in that position for two seasons before moving on to Army West Point as an assistant athletic trainer.
 At West Point, he worked with the hockey team and assisted with lacrosse.

 Rule comes from an athletic training family, as his father was a former collegiate head athletic trainer and his brother is currently also a collegiate athletic trainer.

 He is a member of the National Athletic Trainers’ Association.
-He and his wife, Maggy, resides in Dublin, Ohio.
+He and his wife, Maggy, reside in Delaware, Ohio, and have a daughter, Grace, who was born in August 2021.